Trump Towers Istanbul gets a second look after president’s surprise Syria move

 Even frequent Trump allies, such as Republican Senator Lindsey Graham of South Carolina, quickly condemned the move, which could leave Kurdish troops who fought against ISIS open to Turkish attack.
 But while Graham called Trump’s decision “impulsive,” others questioned whether Trump might have deeper motives, including economic ones.

 In a December 2015 interview with the right-wing news outlet Breitbart, then-candidate Trump responded to a question about Turkey’s reliability in the fight against ISIS by saying he had a “little conflict of interest,” speaking of the Trump Towers in Istanbul.
-It’s unclear how much money Trump and his companies get from those twin structures, which include an office tower and a residential building complete with wine cellar.
+It’s unclear exactly how much money Trump and his companies get from those twin structures, which include an office tower and a residential building complete with wine cellar.
+Financial disclosures suggest he’s pulled in between $3.2 million and $17 million from the arrangement with site developer Aydin Dogan since he first launched his presidential campaign, according to a report in Mother Jones.

 Critics also pointed to a tweet from 2012 where Ivanka Trump thanked Turkish prime minister Recep Erdoğan for helping to “celebrate the launch” of the towers.